e2r3p13/durex/README.md

 ## Work in progress 🔨

-The project is not finished yet, here's the things that needs to be implemented:
+The project is not finished yet, here are the things that needs to be implemented:

 - [ ] Create a pidfile to avoid launching several Durex instances
 - [ ] Implement my own `daemon` function